DevT06/Web-Blog/README.md

 # Web-Blog
-This is a simple web based blog plattform
+## This is a simple web based blogging plattform

+### This Web-Blog application was developed to improve my own skills.

+### This Project is not currently in development